Uchencho/go-termii/README.md

 ```

 > **NOTE**
-> Check the `client` directory to see a sample implementation and termii_test.go file to see tests
+> Check the `client` directory to see a sample implementation and termii_test.go file to see sample tests